ga-wdi-lessons/react-intro/readme.md

   }
 })
 ```

+#### What's that HTML doing in my Javascript?

+Often times we write out React components in **JSX**.
+* JSX is an alternate Javascript syntax that allows us to write code that strongly resembles HTML.
+It is eventually compiled to lightweight JavaScript objects.
+* React then uses these objects to build out a "Virtual DOM" -- more on that in just a bit.

+> React can be written without JSX.
+If you want to learn more, [check out this blog post](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/).

 1. `var Hello`
   * This is the component we're creating.
 In this example, we are creating a "Hello" component.